 Providing a safe and healthy environment in university laboratories is a shared responsibility of all those involved.
 No set of rules can cover all possible eventualities, hence, workers must excercise sound judgment in all of their work.

-The Radiation Safety Officer (RSO) is responsible for the the Radiation Safety Program.
+The Radiation Safety Manager (RSM) is responsible for the Radiation Safety Program.
 At Dalhousie University, x-ray safety applies to various types of x-ray devices, including analytical x-rays, dental x-rays, and industrial radiography.
-The program is designed to minimize hazards associated with all x-ray sources on univeristy campuses.
-The Radiation Safety Guide - Analytical X-Ray [PDF - 553 KB] provides specific safety information for analytical x-rays only.
+The program is designed to minimize hazards associated with all x-ray sources on university campuses.

-To register an x-ray, please submit the X-Ray Registration Form [PDF - 22.6 KB] to the RSO.
+To register an x-ray, please submit the X-Ray Registration Form [PDF - 89 KB] to the RSM.
 X-ray permits are valid for one year.
-After each year you must complete the X-Ray Renewal Form [PDF - 23.2 KB ] to renew your permit.
-If you need to make changes to your x-ray permit at any time, please submit an X-Ray Admendment Form [PDF - 25 KB].
+After each year you must complete the X-Ray Renewal Form [PDF - 34 KB ] to renew your permit.
+If you need to make changes to your x-ray permit at any time, please submit an X-Ray Admendment Form [PDF - 27 KB].

 Personnel training on the x-ray units is the responsibility of the Principle Investigator in charge of the device.
 Training dates must be maintained by the individual PI and must be included on the X-Ray Registration Form.
 The applicable training dates will be added to the x-ray permit by the Radiation Safety Manager.